metadaddy-sfdc/Shipify-Node-App/README.md

 (click to enlarge)

-## Converting our app to a Salesforce Canvas app
+## Converting our app to a Force.com Canvas app

 To take advantage of Canvas, we need to do the following: